 Because the Library must maintain trust with members of the public, the Board of Trustees of the Paola Free Library shall make every reasonable and responsible effort to see that information about the patron and the individual information choices remain confidential.
-For people to make full and effective use of library resources, they must feel unconstrained by the possibility of others being aware of the books they read, the materials they use, the questions they ask.
+For people to make full and effective use of library resources, they must feel unconstrained by the possibility of others being aware of the books they read, the materials they use and the questions they ask.

 A library staff member or board member shall give out no information regarding or including: